skdreier/NIrelandNLP/README.md

   + [multiclass.py](): Initial development script for multi-class analysis.
 Produces multi-class Naive Bayes confusion matrices ([multiclass_NB]()).
 Code can be integrated into "grid_search.py."
 Consider building confusion matrices for LR.

+- [class_nn](): Neural Network classification analysis

+  + [baseline_neural_network.py](): Builds a shallow, one-layer neural network.
+This uses the justification training data; takes sentences as inputs and tries to train a model.
+Uses stemmed vocabulary (tokenized) but no word-to-vector embeddings (just a few hidden nodes trying to train a classifier).

+  + [embeddings_google.py](): Builds NN using google embeddings and parameters.
+This has two NN models: 1) One with an embedded layer but trained based on our own vocabulary (uses an embedded layer as a layer); 2) One which uses google word2vec embeddings as an added layer in the NN model (uses an embedded layer populated by the google word2vec model).

+  + [gensim_example.py](): Builds Word vector model based on our archive data ([archive_corpus_w2v_model.bin]()). **Action:** Save visualized output to GitHub, talk through "cleaning" tactics with Jose, add as an embedded layer to NN.

+  + [pretrained_models_init.py](): Uses pretrained word vector models (e.g., Stanford GloVe model, Google Word2Vec model).

 - [histograms](): Frequencies for justification categories.

   + [prelim_hist.py](): Frequency for each justification category (original 12).